MallaDeepak/Kaplan_Assignment/README.md

     Common commands include npm start, ng serve, or yarn start.
     Run the following command in the terminal to run the project: ```ng serve```

+4. Run the TestCases:

+    Open a terminal or command prompt.
+    Navigate to the project's root directory.
+    Run the following command in the terminal : ```ng test```

 # BooksList